kristoferlund/ic-siws/packages/ic_siws_js/README.md

    * will differ. */
   identityAddress?: string;

+  /** Sets or changes the Solana wallet adapter at runtime.
+Must be called before login if the adapter was not provided initially. */
+  setAdapter: (adapter: Adapter) => Promise<void>;

   /** Clears the identity from the state and local storage.
 Effectively "logs the user out". */
   clear: () => void;
 };